2lindell/advent/docs/source.txt

 A diffmaze room is a kind of room.
 The printed name of a diffmaze room is usually "Maze".

 A deadend room is a kind of room.
 The printed name is usually "Dead End".
 The description is usually [ccr]"You have reached a dead end.".
 The brief description is usually "Dead End".
-Instead of going outside in a deadend room, move player to a random adjacent room as going.
+Instead of going outside in a deadend room:
+	move player to a random adjacent room as going;
+	rule succeeds.

 A person is either following you or wandering.
 A person is usually wandering.
 A person has a room called the prior location.